Jamal Uddin Ahmed (politician): Personal life

 Ahmed married twice, and one of his spouses was Rahima Begum.
 He had two sons and two daughters, including Zakariyya Ahmed.

 Death

 Whilst being transferred from Karimganj Civic Hospital to Silchar Medical Hospital, Ahmed died on 27 January 2021 during his third tenure as MLA.
-After his death no by-election was held in the constituency.
+After his death no by-election was held in the constituency as state elections were already scheduled from March 27 to April 6, 2021.